AkinnBektas/AkinnBektas/README.md

 </div>

 ### ✨&nbsp; About Me
-Hello, my name is Akin Bektas.
+Hello, my name is Akın Bektaş.
 I am a passionate programmer with a strong interest in developing my skills and knowledge in the field.
 Since my childhood, I have been fascinated by the power of programming to create and innovate.
 I am constantly seeking new challenges and opportunities to grow and learn.
 I am excited to connect with other professionals in the industry and share my experiences and insights.

 ###